310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora norsmile %}
-            We're gonna perform with mascots, so he taught us how to give off a more soft energy.
+            We're gonna perform with yurucharas, so he taught us how to give off a more soft energy.
 But Morisawa-senpai and I couldn't get it down right…
             {% endbubble %}
             {% bubble Tetora frown %}
             I had no idea it'd be so tough to bring out a soft atmosphere.